hmdnikoo/MovieInformation/README.md

 # MovieInformation
-It is a small boilerplate project.
+It is a simple boilerplate project.
 I developed it in a few hours!
-Please feel free to message me If you find any bugs and problems or you have any idea.
+Please feel free to message me If you find any bugs and problems.
 You can find the Angular client app [here](https://github.com/hmdnikoo/MOVIE-INFORMATION-CLIENT)

 ### MovieInformation.API